SteCiu01/DAX-and-Data-Modelling/DAX-Codes/Distinct-Combinations-Count-with-Virtual-Tables/README.md

-# Virtual Tables for counting distinnct combinations of items
+# Virtual Tables for Counting Distinct Combinations of Items

 Let'simagine we have the facts_sales_table as below: